samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

   </figcaption>
 </figure>

-This biased metric will record no work while we work the longest of jobs, and place spikes of activity only after they've subsided.
+With jobs of up-to 30s duration, our measurements become ridiculous.
+This biased metric records no work while we work the longest of jobs, and place spikes of activity only after they've subsided.

 ## Restoring trust

 As if this wasn't bad enough, there's an even more insidious problem with the long-lived jobs that so screw with our metrics.
 Whenever a long-lived job is terminated, say if Kubernetes evicts the pod or a node dies, what happens with the metrics?
 As we update metrics only after completing the job, as far as the metrics are concerned, all that work **never happened**.

 Metrics aren't meant to lie to you.
 Beyond the existential crisis prompted by your laptop whispering mistruths, observability tooling that misrepresents the state of the world is a trap and not fit-for-purpose.

 Thankfully this is fixable.
-The crux of this bias is that Prometheus taking a measurement happens independently of workers updating metrics.
+This bias occurs because Prometheus takes measurements independently of workers updating metrics.
 If we can ask workers to update metrics whenever Prometheus scrapes them, just before they return scrape results, then we'll ensure Prometheus is always up-to-date with on-going activity.

 ### Introducing...
 Tracer